charles-fox/DGOD/README.md

     |     ├── leftImg8bit
     |     |     ├── train
     |     |     ├── val
-    ├── to_csv_conversion.sh
+    ├── csv_conversion.sh
     ├── Annots
 ```

-Once above directory structure is ensured, the following command needs to be executed to convert all the annotations into csv format and place them in Annots as needed by our code.
+Once the above file structure is in place, the following command needs to be executed to convert all the annotations into csv format and place them in Annots as needed by our code.

 ```
-./to_csv_conversion.sh
+cd data
+source csv_conversion.sh
 ```

-The above command will generate the following csv files in Annots folder where a subset of them will be used by the detector during training.
+This will generate the following csv files in Annots folder where a subset of them will be used by the detector during training.

 ```
 1. acdc_train_all.csv